- Can you grow other grains in this sprouter?

 If you want a hand-crank model, I switched to the Lexen juicer I sell here and I loved it.
 I got more juice from the same grass with this juicer than with the Back to Basics.
 But hand-crank juicers are more effort to use.

 If you want an electric juicer, I now sell two for you to choose from here.
 I have one now and I am wondering why I waited so long for an electric juicer.
 I have to juice two trays today before I leave town and I couldn’t do that with the hand-crank.
+This is by far the best wheatgrass juicer!

 Can I put grass in the blender so I don’t need a juicer?